bendalab/plottools/README.md

 For importing all `plottools` modules, simply import the module

 - [`plottools`](https://bendalab.github.io/plottools/api/plottools.html):
-  import all plottool modules and install their functions in matplotlib.
+  import all plottool modules and install their functions in [matplotlib].

 i.e.
 ```py